barbaralba's translation of the new testament

 It was forbidden what we did.
 By dead ancestors who had no understanding for the magic in the life that was ours.
 To embrace and to commune.

-Then night came and I had to take Helene home.
+Then evening came and I had to take Helene home.

 I didn't wash that night.
 I wanted to smell the scents of her that lingered and mixed with my own not at all modest sent.